 Michael joined Dicker Data in 2001, where he later took up the position of Warehouse Storeman which he held for about 5 years.
-Michael's experience in the operations of the warehouse, general knowledge of the company and established relationships with other employees allowed him to undertake the position of Logistics Director.
+Michael's experience in the operations of the warehouse, general knowledge of the company and established relationships with other employees allowed him to undertake the position of Logistics Director and since taking on this role has overseen and been responsible for expansion of our logistic capabilities.
 He has successfully held this position since 2007.
 Michael is also an Executive Director of the company and has been a director since 21st September 2010.

-18,571 shares in Dicker Data Limited
+18,571 Ordinary shares in Dicker Data Limited